-- T -- is used as time designator to indicate the start of the representation of the time of day in dateTime. - Z -- is used as time-zone designator, immediately (without a space) following a data element expressing the time of day in Coordinated Universal Time (UTC) in date, gYearMonth, gDay, gMonth, and gYear.
+- T -- is used as time designator to indicate the start of the representation of the time of day in dateTime. - Z -- is used as time-zone designator, immediately (without a space) following a data element expressing the time of day in Coordinated Universal Time (UTC) in dateTime, time, date, gYearMonth, gMonthDay, gDay, gMonth, and gYear.

-In the lexical format for $\underline{\text{duration}}$ the following characters are also used as designators and appear as themselves in lexical formats:
+In the lexical format for duration the following characters are also used as designators and appear as themselves in lexical formats: